elixirschool/elixirschool/lessons/en/basics/comprehensions.md

 ## Basics

 Comprehensions can often be used to produce more concise statements for `Enum` and `Stream` iteration.
-Let's start by looking at a simple comprehension and then break it down:
+Let's start by looking at a comprehension and then break it down:

 ```elixir
 iex> list = [1, 2, 3, 4, 5]